|

 1. Prime with black Gesso.
 You can use whatever type of primer works for you.

 2. Base color is Delta Ceramcoat "Opaque Blue" thinned with Daler Rowney "Rowney Blue" acrylic artist's ink.
 Thinning with ink rather than water gives you the thinner paint but much more pigmented which is great for a base coat.
-Click the link for More information on diluting paint with inks and other uses for inks.
+Click the link for

 3. Drybrush of Vallejo Model Color "Medium Blue."
 I was fairly generous with this, and I aimed to mostly color the corners and more towards the top of the crystal, leaving the middle and bottom parts darker to give the appearance of more depth.
 More advanced techniques like blending from darker at the bottom to lighter at the top and then highlighting the edges might look better, but I didn't even think about that until all my crystals were painted.
 An airbrush would probably make that part a piece of cake.